Graduate Student Travel Policies

 Graduate students traveling internationally under university-sponsorship or support must abide by the health and safety requirements below.
 Additional steps apply if visiting a country with an overall U.S. Department of State (DOS) Travel Advisory Level 3 or Level 4.

-- Review the definition of Northwestern-affiliated graduate student travel [coming soon].
+- Review the definition of Northwestern-affiliated graduate student travel that was developed by the Graduate Student International Travel Task Force.

 Note – Feinberg School of Medicine students and McGaw residents fall under different travel requirements, contact firstname.lastname@example.org.